Nitinkmr/moveItMoveIt/CONTRIBUTING.md

 * Never commit direct to **Master Branch**.
 Commits will be directly hard resetted.

-* Make a new baranch for every new feature.
+* Make a new branch for every new feature.

 * Submit the pull request.